Yurabirong : People of this place : bass clarinet solo

 Difficulty: Advanced — Includes extended techniques

-Dedication note: Dedicated to Jason Noble.
-Dedicated to Jason Noble
+Dedication note: Dedicated to Jason Noble and the Gadigal people of the Eora nation.

 First performance: by Ros Dunlop — 13 Oct 16.
 Sydney Conservatorium of Music (Gadigal Country)